jan 31/RUNGETOUTICE

 When asked if she’s always considered herself an activist, she says:

-Gilgamesh, the Illiad, the Bible, Paradise Lost — all teh poems that profoundly shake me are really about how we manage kings.
+Gilgamesh, the Illiad, the Bible, Paradise Lost — all the poems that profoundly shake me are really about how we manage kings.
 The texture of a life devoted to poetry is activist, in the deep sense.
 Quite often it’s not activist in the superficial sense.
 You come at poetry with the momentum of having failed.
 It’s only when other communication is absolutely impossible that a poems has to exist.

 Paris Review